 I am a writer who specializes in dementia.
 I am always seeking to learn more about dementia in its various forms, and I want to help people who, like me, are loving and caring for someone with dementia.
 More and more I have come to realize that dementia and ordinary life share many “personality traits”.
 Today let’s look at a very common trait between ordinary life and dementia.

 We have all heard the phrase, “What you see is what you get.”
 That is very seldom true.
 We might envision life in a certain way, but reality plays out much differently.
-For example, we see the new job as being exactly what we have always sought, and reality shows all the flaws and struggles that actually come with the new position.
+For example, we see the new job as being exactly what we have always sought, and reality shows all the flaws and struggles that come with the new position.
 We think the new boyfriend or girlfriend is so much better than last week’s option, and then we see personality traits that drive us bonkers.
 The get rich quick plan seems fabulous, and then we find we have been scammed.
 We do not always get what we see when it comes to life.

 Hope that gives you Something To Ponder.